tigerfarm/work/book/README-NewMac.md

 + Apple/System Preferences/Security & Privacy
 + Click/enable Allow apps ...

-Stay on when lid is closed:
+Getting the laptop to stay on when lid is closed:
 + Apple/System Preferences/Battery/Schedule
 + Enable: Startup or wake, Every Day.
 I set at: 8:00AM.

 #### Mac to/from Mac transfer

-From old computer to the new one, I uses SMB, which is finicky.
+From old computer to the new one, I used SMB, which is finicky.
 Mark suggested using Google docs upload/download.

 --------------------------------------------------------------------------------